riffomonas/RR_R25_2014/research_plan.md

 when the notebook will be inspected.
 This suggests that the trainee does not find the paper-based notebook format useful.
-In fact, the notebook is often depicted as a legal document that once it is filled will live out its life on a shelp in the supervior's office.
+In fact, the notebook is often depicted as a legal document that once it is filled will live out its life on a shelf in the supervisor's office.
 In contrast, electronic notebooks have a more dynamic and collaborative style {Bird, 2013 #3445;Kihlen, 2003 #3444;Noble, 2009 #3451}.
 Experiments can be tagged and searched to easily retrieve methods and results and can be shared electronically in real-time.
-Problems with electronic notebooks is that they can be expensive and have proprietary formats that limit their portability to other systems.
-For the purposes of bioinformatic analyses although electronic notebooks are an advance over paper-based notebooks, the inability to execute an analysis from within the notebook is an added limitation.
+Problems with electronic notebooks are that they can be expensive and have proprietary formats that limit their portability to other systems.
+For the purposes of bioinformatic analyses, although electronic notebooks are an advance over paper-based notebooks, the inability to execute an analysis from within the notebook is an added limitation.

 In the current proposal, we describe autotutorials that will help microbiome researchers engage in "literate programming" because it is an approach that allows one to fully integrate documentation with computational methods and results.
-Literate programming was initially described by Knuth as {Knuth, 1992 #3438}:
+Literate programming was described by Knuth as {Knuth, 1992 #3438}:

 > A methodology that combines a programming language with a documentation
 > language, thereby making programs more robust, more portable, more easily